FAST CHARGING

 That means that a CCS connector is likely to be necessary for DC fast charging in the future—at least in North America and Europe.

 It is most likely that DC fast charging does cost more than charging your electric vehicle with AC power.
-When you’re paying for DC charging, you’re paying extra for the convenience to charge your vehicle quickly.
+When you’re paying for DC charging, you’re paying extra for the convenience of charging your vehicle quickly.

-The difference in price, however, depends on the location which you charge and whether the charging station bills by the minute or by kWh.
+The price difference, however, depends on the location in which you charge and whether the charging station bills by the minute or by kWh.

 Balancing price and convenience comes down to knowing what’s best for your vehicle.
 For instance, if your vehicle's maximum DC charging capability is 50 kW and you're occupying the ultra-fast charging station (250 kW), then you're going to be paying more whilst still receiving the same charge.